Alcofribas/airport-info-ng2/README.md

 See the [app in action](https://alcofribas.github.io/airport-info-ng2/).

-## Comments on this solution
+## Comments on this submission to the Challenge

 ### Why Angular?

-There are some reasons that brought me to choosing Angular for the task.
+There are a couple of reasons that brought me to choosing Angular for the task.
 Most relevant for my decision were aspects offered by Angular which are ultimately related to the sustainability of the product and the development process:

 - Componentization/Modularization, Data-Binding, Performance
 - Excellent Tooling and Easy Testability